Osaka Loop Line: Limited express

 Charged Limited Express services such as Haruka for Kansai International Airport, and south bound Kuroshio on the Hanwa Line and Kisei Main Line (Kinokuni Line) heading for the scenic southern Wakayama Prefecture utilize the Osaka Loop Line to bypass the Tōkaidō Main Line and reach the Hanwa Line.
 On the loop, aside from Tennōji, limited numbers of trains stop only at Nishi-Kujō.

-Between the Tōkaidō Main Line and the Osaka Loop Line, trains utilize the Umeda Freight Line via a new underground route through Ōsaka Station, until it merges the main line at Shin-Ōsaka.
+Between the Tōkaidō Main Line and the Osaka Loop Line, trains utilize the Umeda Freight Line via a new underground route through Ōsaka Station, until it merges with the main line at Shin-Ōsaka.
 This route was introduced in 1989 on the completion of a bypass track from the Hanwa Line to platforms of the Kansai Main Line at Tennōji.
 Until then no through operations were possible from the Hanwa Line.

 281 series and 271 series EMUs are used for Haruka, 283 series EMUs, 287 series EMUs and 289 series EMUs for Kuroshio.